 Navigating Christmas with Dementia

 The busy changes to routines and home environments that come with Christmas can be challenging for relatives or friends living with dementia.
-Unexpected decorations, noisy family gatherings, and altered meal times can feel disorientating.
-However, Christmas also brings wonderful opportunities for reminiscing about happy memories and feeling a sense of purpose by contributing to family celebrations.
+Unexpected decorations, noisy gatherings, and altered meal times can feel disorientating.
+However, Christmas also brings wonderful opportunities for reminiscing about happy memories and feeling a sense of purpose by contributing to the celebrations.

-Libby Price, Co-Director of The Filo Project explained:
+Libby Price, Co-Director of The Filo Project, explained:

 “There’s no doubt that caring for someone with dementia is challenging, but we believe that with the right support for both the person living with the condition and their family, people can still live well with dementia and feel part of a family Christmas.”